 TO: Jim Haynes

-FROM: Donald Rumsfeld

-SUBJECT: Detainees
+SUBJFCT: Detainees

-getting rid of where is our changed.
-W I tells me that our folks have not loosened up those requirements on f the detainees at all, that his people came back in and said, okay flexibility and even after that PC meeting we had, nothing was hat's up?
+Colin Powell tells me that our folks have not loosened up those requirements on getting rid of the detainees at all, that his people came back in and said, okay where is our flexibility and even after that PC meeting we had, nothing was changed.
+What's up?

-Thanks.

-DHR:dh 042603-23

-Please resp ond by